 Are you considering a purchase on the Island?
-Would you like to keep up to date with the Vineyard Real Estate Market?
-My detailed guide outlines the steps for a home purchase on Martha's Vineyard and provides contact information for lenders, home inspectors, attorneys, insurance companies & more.
-I also create a monthly e-newsletter with new listings, market updates and Vineyard news and would be happy to share this with you as well.
+Would you like to keep up to date with the Vineyard Real Estate Market? our detailed guide outlines the steps for a home purchase on Martha's Vineyard and provides contact information for lenders, home inspectors, attorneys, insurance companies & more.
+We also create a weekly e-newsletter with new listings, market updates and Vineyard news and would be happy to share this with you as well.

 As a team, we work in harmony for the benefit of our clients.
 We handle multiple transactions at once and are able to execute a complex marketing strategy by leveraging team resources.
 We can be in several physical locations at once to ensure showings are always possible for our buyers and sellers.
 Our clients benefit from the combined experience of our agents and administrative staff.Let's Connect